japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 getCurrentUserName(): String
 ----

-`getCurrentUserName` computes the user name who has started the xref:ROOT:SparkContext.adoc[SparkContext] instance.
+`getCurrentUserName` computes the user name who has started the ROOT:SparkContext.md[SparkContext] instance.

-NOTE: It is later available as xref:ROOT:SparkContext.adoc#sparkUser[SparkContext.sparkUser].
+NOTE: It is later available as ROOT:SparkContext.md#sparkUser[SparkContext.sparkUser].

-Internally, it reads xref:ROOT:SparkContext.adoc#SPARK_USER[SPARK_USER] environment variable and, if not set, reverts to Hadoop Security API's `UserGroupInformation.getCurrentUser().getShortUserName()`.
+Internally, it reads ROOT:SparkContext.md#SPARK_USER[SPARK_USER] environment variable and, if not set, reverts to Hadoop Security API's `UserGroupInformation.getCurrentUser().getShortUserName()`.

 NOTE: It is another place where Spark relies on Hadoop API for its operation.